Skip to content

 Writing from Tomorrow?

 It is predicated on the belief that the Hebrew language itself is sourced from an eternal “frame of mind”, that is, living and active beyond space-time constraints.
 Is it even possible to communicate anything coherent in such a way?
 And what are the implications upon a body of literature?
-Most philological studies don’t take into consideration such a frame of thinking.
+Most philological studies don’t take into consideration such a frame of mind.
 If one were to attempt to write some letter from the standpoint of tomorrow, what would it look like?
 Is it even possible?
 But before any such theoretical idea can be proven, one has to put himself into that linguistic frame of mind, then he may read and translate, and find out.

 Tokens of Meaning